Merzasphor/MWSE/docs/source/lua/type/tes3vector4.rst

 ----------------------------------------------------------------------------------------------------

 `w`_ (`number`_)
-    The fourth value in the vector.
+    The 1st value in the vector.

 `x`_ (`number`_)
-    The first value in the vector.
+    The 2nd value in the vector.

 `y`_ (`number`_)
-    The second value in the vector.
+    The 3rd value in the vector.

 `z`_ (`number`_)
-    The third value in the vector.
+    The 4th value in the vector.

 .. toctree::
     :hidden: